 Rip Curl is a surfing company that was founded in 1969 by two surfers, Brian Singer and Doug Warbrick.
-Almost 50 years on, they remain acting Founder / Directors of the company today and have a strong belief in fair play and consistent business practice.
+For over 50 years the company has had a strong belief in fair play and consistent business practice.

 By staying Committed to best and fair practice with our extended supplier Crew, we will deliver the most Creative and Innovative products to our Customers in the safest and best manner.
 By constantly checking ourselves when selecting and working with our suppliers, and also by maintaining Honesty and Integrity in that process, we will manage to work with good social compliance in the Community and Environment in which those suppliers live.

 Being a forward thinking environmentally friendly business is an ongoing concern.
 Rip Curl understands that the world knows more now about the effects of human actions on our planet, than at any other time in history.
 Therefore, we believe it is our responsibility to try harder to be better in this area and match our actions with our company Principles and Values.

 Applying these Principles and Values holds us accountable, and reminds us how important it is to ensure that the workers who make Rip Curl products are treated fairly, in accordance with local and international laws (and accepted international standards of compliance).
 At Rip Curl we recognize that our Crew is the backbone of our business, and we expect our business partners to understand that and respect the rights of their Crews equally.

 With this general intention in mind, Rip Curl also recognizes the breadth of its supplier base – its capacity to influence suppliers, and the level of sophistication of the supply chain.
 Reaching a satisfactory level of compliance among suppliers – in all areas of production ¬– is an ongoing process that requires time and effort, but this is a process to which Rip Curl is highly committed.
 Devoting resources is a necessary part of that.